contexthub/hello-contexthub-ios/README.md

 Today's world is full of devices and sensors just waiting to be tapped into.
 Meaningful events happen all the time, when we get home from work, approach an interesting painting, or visit our favorite coffee shop.
 ContextHub takes those meaningful events in our lives and transforms them into powerful triggers your apps can respond to turn apps into experiences for your end users.

+## ContextHub

 In this sample application, we use ContextHub introduce the relationship between devices triggering events on the server by setting up geofences on a map.

-## ContextHub

-ContextHub takes care of setting up and monitoring geofences to generate events to server can listen and respond to.
+ContextHub takes care of setting up and monitoring geofences to generate events that the server can listen and respond to and then save those events in a vault to be accessed later.

 ## Getting Started